Tricked-dev/tricked.dev/src/pages/blog/writing-tspl-on-linux.md

 heroImage: "/assets/687435_Thermal heat printer tspl _xl-1024-v1-0.png"
 ---

-TSPL (Thermal Printer Control Language) is a scripting language used by TSC thermal printers.
-It's essential for creating labels, barcodes, and more.
-While tools exist for Windows, Linux users might find it challenging to work with TSC printers directly.
-This article presents a Rust-based solution for this.
+TSPL, or Thermal Printer Control Language, is the scripting protocol behind TSC thermal printers.
+It's indispensable for generating labels, barcodes, and more.
+While Windows users have a variety of tools at their disposal, those on Linux often face hurdles when trying to communicate directly with TSC printers.
+This article aims to bridge that gap with a Rust-based solution.

-### Prerequisites
+## Prerequisites

-- Basic knowledge of Rust.
+1. A foundational understanding of Rust.
-- Rust and Cargo installed on your machine.
+2. Rust and Cargo properly set up on your machine.
-- A TSC printer connected to your Linux machine.
+3. A TSC printer connected to your Linux setup.

-After doing a couple hours of research i couldnt find anything about how to send TSPL to a printer on linux theres diagtool for Windows but it doesnt work via wine.

-So after doing a bit of research on how `rusb` the libusb library for rust worked it looked as simple as sending the tspl data to the printer and it was
+During my initial research phase, I discovered a conspicuous absence of Linux-native solutions for sending TSPL to a printer.
+There is 'diagtool' for Windows, but it's incompatible with Wine.

+After delving deeper into the workings of `rusb`, Rust's libusb library, I realized the process was as straightforward as transmitting the TSPL data directly to the printer.

+First, add the necessary dependencies:

 ```
 cargo add color_eyre rusb
 ```

+Then, implement the communication:

 ```rs
 static HANDLE: OnceCell<DeviceHandle<GlobalContext>> = OnceCell::new();